duality-labs/hapi-indexer/README.md

 ## Environment variables

 You can customize your environment settings in a `.env.local` file defined.
 This file will be needed for Docker environments but may be empty and automatically created.
+If not using Docker, the ENV vars should just be made available to the execution environment through any other usual means.

-For more details about available env vars see the current .env file in https://github.com/duality-labs/hapi-indexer/blob/main/.env.
+For more details about available ENV vars see the current .env file in https://github.com/duality-labs/hapi-indexer/blob/main/.env.
-An example is given here:
+An example of local development ENV vars is given here:

 ```ini
 # .env.local